pusher/pusher-channels-flutter/README.md

 #### `onAuthorizer`

-> :warning: Currently on web release/profile mode this doesn't work, we're investigating this.
+> :warning: Currently on web release/profile mode this doesn't work, we're still investigating this.

 When passing the `onAuthorizer()` callback to the `init()` method, this callback is called to request auth information.
 For more information on how to generate the correct information, please look here: